Turner Construction

-The Turner Construction Company is an American construction company with presence in 20 countries.
-A subsidiary of the German company Hochtief, it is the largest domestic contractor in the United States as of 2020, with a revenue of $14.41 billion in 2020.
+The Turner Construction Company is an American construction services firm based in New York City.
+It is a subsidiary of the German company Hochtief and operates in the United States and in about 20 other countries.

-Turner Construction was founded in New York City in 1902 by Henry Chandlee Turner.
-Its first project was a $690 concrete vault in Brooklyn, followed by concrete staircases for the New York City Subway.
-By the late 1920s, Turner was constructing buildings for large businesses in the United States.
-Turner's stock began trading on the American Stock Exchange in 1972.
-Turner's projects have included large buildings and numerous sports stadiums.
-It was purchased by Hochtief in 1999.
+Founded in 1902 by Henry Chandlee Turner, the company expanded nationally during the 20th century and has worked on large commercial and institutional projects, including sports venues.
+Hochtief purchased The Turner Corporation in 1999.

-In 2010s, the company was involved in a multi-year bid rigging scheme related to interior work at Bloomberg L.P..
+In the 2010s, investigators tied Turner to a years long bid-rigging and bribery scheme related to interior work on Bloomberg L.P. projects.
 Then vice president Ronald Olson pleaded guilty to a federal of tax evasion charge for accepting $1.5 million in bribes from subcontractors, and project superintendent Vito Nigro pleaded guilty to grand larceny and federal tax evasion.

+Turner reported $29.2 billion in revenue in 2025 and a year-end project backlog of $44.3 billion.